fxpar/markdown-to-bootstrap-pandoc-lua-filter/README.md

 Project of creating a Lua filter to converts markdown to html Bootstrap components.

-Main target: helping course creation from teachers to Learning Management Software (Moodle's main themes, like "Boost" are Bootstrap based).
+Main target: helping course creation from teachers to Learning Management Software (Moodle's main themes, like "Boost" are Bootstrap based) or web/mobile page.

 Hopefully one day included in the https://github.com/pandoc/lua-filters repository.